Stonyhurst College: Chapels

 The school has one main church, St Peter's, and five chapels: the Boys' Chapel, the Chapel of the Angels, the Sodality Chapel, the St Francis Chapel and the St Ignatius Chapel.
-The last two are both within the towers of St Peter's Church, and are not normally used by pupils.
+The last two are both within the towers of St Peter's Church.
 The Sodality Chapel is the home of the relics of the 3rd-century Roman convert St Gordianus.
 The Jesuits brought his remains from the College of St Omer and held them beneath the altar since 1859.
 His bones were temporarily removed in 2006 while the chapel underwent restoration, but they have since been returned.
 The chapel is again used by the re-established Sodality.
 Adjacent to the Old Infirmary is the Rosary Garden, a place for spiritual contemplation, at the centre of which is a stone statue of the Blessed Virgin Mary.

-St Peter's Church underwent extensive repair and refurbishment in 2010–11.
-Most of the Victorian stencilling was not restored, although the whitewash was removed from the stencilling above the altar.
+St Peter's Church underwent repair and refurbishment in 2010–11.